larsrh/website/topics/crdt/05-tombstones.md

 ## 2P-Sets are also Maps

-In the last part, I've told you that G-Sets are special cases of maps.
+In the last episode, I've told you that G-Sets are special cases of maps.
 Notably, maps where the value type is a lattice, and where update operations need to be monotonic.

 Turns out, this can also be used to model 2P-Sets.